Plants vs. Zombies: Film

 In April 2015, a Plants vs. Zombies animated film was reported to be in development at Warner Bros., with Roy Lee attached as a producer through his production company, Vertigo Entertainment.
-However, the project never materialized.

 In April 2022, Plants vs. Zombies artist and character co-creator Rich Werner revealed that a Plants vs. Zombies animated feature film was previously pitched to DreamWorks Animation, with "a full script reading and a room full of concept art" by Peter Zaslav, with Werner listing out what the intended plot of the film had been in an interview that May.

+Web series

+In November 2011, the animation studio Dorkly began publishing a web series of animated Plants vs. Zombies shorts about the plants' personal lives on the lawn, informally known as Plants vs. Zombies vs. Dorkly.
+In October 2025, PopCap's parent company EA (Electronic Arts) began officially sponsoring new episodes of this web series from Dorkly to promote Plants vs. Zombies: Replanted, with the web series now considered an official entry in the franchise.